Yunus Musah: England youth teams

-U.S. men’s team
+U.S. men's team

 Musah accepted a call-up to the United States senior squad on November 2, 2020, to play in friendlies against Wales and Panama later that month.
 He was part of a largely Europe-based squad which included 10 first-time selections and had an average age of 22.
 Musah had been contacted by the United States Soccer Federation through Nico Estévez, a United States assistant manager who had connections with Valencia CF having previously managed their youth and reserve teams for eight years.
 Musah made his senior international debut on November 11, starting in a 0–0 draw against Wales at the Liberty Stadium in Swansea.
 He then started the following 6–2 win over Panama on November 16.

 Despite Musah having played for the United States at senior level, England senior manager Gareth Southgate attempted to persuade Musah to play for England, stating: "We're monitoring him.
 He's been with us in the last couple of months and we'd very much like his future to be with us."
 England under-21 manager Aidy Boothroyd also stated: "I am hopeful we will see him in the U21s at some point.
-I don’t know [if he has made his decision].
-I hope he hasn’t because I think if he came here and saw what we are all about that he would really enjoy it."
+I don't know [if he has made his decision].
+I hope he hasn't because I think if he came here and saw what we are all about that he would really enjoy it."
 Meanwhile, United States management continued to connect with Musah after the November USMNT camp, with assistant manager Nico Estévez in day-to-day contact and also manager Gregg Berhalter holding conversations with Musah and his family.

 In late 2020, as he approached his 18th birthday, Musah was reportedly undecided on the question of which nation to represent permanently.
 On March 15, 2021, however, he officially committed to represent the United States internationally.

-Musah played for the U.S. at the 2022 World Cup in Qatar, being eliminated in the round of 16 against the Netherlands.
+Musah played for the U.S. at the 2022 World Cup in Qatar.
+He was regarded as one of the tournament's best young players for his impressive performances against England and Iran in the team's group stage.
+He won the U.S. Soccer Young Player of the Year award in 2022.
+On October 12, 2024, Musah scored his debut goal for the United States in a friendly match against Panama that had a final score of 2–0.

+Personal life

+Musah is a Muslim.
+During the 2022 FIFA World Cup hosted in Qatar, he stated "I'm enjoying being able to practice my religion really well."
+In addition to English, Musah is fluent in Italian, Spanish, Hausa, and Dagbani.

+Playing style

+He is known for his technical ability, movement, and strength.